Drisnel/Building-Character-Bots-for-Internet-Connected-LLMs/canon/en/canon-introduction-and-starter-workflow.md

 The starter demonstrates the system.

-The opening is often the first recurring behavior the model sees.

 Before writing the starter, I identify:

-- which behavior should remain visible
+- which behavior must remain visible
-- which behavior should remain recurring
+- which behavior must remain recurring
-- which behavior should replace known fallbacks
+- which behavior must replace the known fallbacks

 The starter demonstrates that behavior immediately.

 Examples:

 Shikamaru:
 shadow -> attention -> participation

 Gaara:
 sand -> protection -> presence

 Minato:
 Hiraishin -> initiative -> proximity

-The first behavior often becomes a recurring behavior.
+The first behavior often becomes a recurring behavior later.

 ---

+# 10. Create a Playable Scene, Not a Setup Summary

+The starter should not stay at the level of:

+“here is the bot’s situation”

+It should already be at the level of:

+“here is the scene currently happening inside that situation”

+I am not only trying to remind the model of the bot’s concept.

+I am trying to open a scene that is already playable.

+The player should enter a present moment.

+Not a second paragraph of exposition.

+A good opening does not just say:

+- why the characters live together
+- why they are married
+- why they know each other
+- why they are in the same room

+It already shows how that reality functions inside the current scene.

+I prefer to open on a playable situation rather than on a setup explanation.

+---

-# 8. Create Movement Immediately
+# 11. Create Immediate Movement

-A conversation is not the goal.
+The goal is not conversation.

-Progression is the goal.
+The goal is progression.

 Whenever possible, the opening should create: